Placebo (Placebo album)

-Placebo is the debut studio album by British alternative rock band Placebo.
-It was released on 17 June 1996 by record label Virgin.
+Placebo is the debut studio album by English alternative rock band Placebo.
+It was released on 17 June 1996 by Virgin Records.
 It is the only album recorded with drummer Robert Schultzberg before his departure from the group.

 The album was a commercial success in the UK, reaching number 5 in the UK Albums Chart.
 It spawned five singles, including "Nancy Boy" and "36 Degrees".
 The album was remastered and reissued in 2006 for its tenth anniversary, including demos and a DVD featuring live performances and music videos from the album.

+On 11 April 2026, the band announced a reissue, or "remake", of the album: Placebo Re:created, which was released on 19 June.
+Simultaneously, with the announcement, the single "Bruise Pristine Re:cut" was released.

 Background and recording

 Placebo were formed in 1994 with the partnering of Brian Molko (vocals, guitar) and Stefan Olsdal (guitar, bass).
 At the time, Olsdal was taking guitar lessons and was on his way home when he met Molko at the South Kensington tube station.
 Molko, observing that Olsdal had a guitar strapped to his back, invited Olsdal to watch him perform at a local bar.
 On the strength of Molko's performance, Olsdal decided that the two of them should start a band.

 The two initially formed Ashtray Heart, a lo-fi duo, playing mostly on children's toy instruments.
-The duo needed a drummer, and although Steve Hewitt - who would play later with Placebo - was their first choice, he was working with London-based band Breed at the time.
+The duo needed a drummer, and although Steve Hewitt―who would play later with Placebo―was their first choice, he was working with London-based band Breed at the time.
 This led Robert Schultzberg to assume the position of drummer.
 Schultzberg had known Olsdal from boarding school in Sigtuna, Sweden where they had played together in a band.

 The newly formed band released the single "Come Home" on Deceptive Records in February 1996.
 This led to signing a contract with Hut Records and the band began to work on their debut album.
-Placebo was recorded over two months in 1996 in Dublin and London and was produced by Brad Wood.
+Placebo was recorded in Dublin at Westland Studios over a period of two weeks, after which the band returned to London to mix the album.

 After an argument in August 1996 shortly before their first television appearance, Molko decided that it would be best for the band if Schultzberg left.
 However, Schultzberg suggested playing together until they finished the promotion for the album, which the rest of band accepted.
 Before going on stage for their first show in the state of New York, Olsdal informed Schultzberg that he would not perform on the tour in Germany that was following the US tour.
 Schultzberg played two more shows with the band in Paris after the US tour, the last of which was a performance at "Nulle Part Aillleurs".
 Molko has said that he was "tired of being the focus of Robert's rages against the world".
 Schultzberg left the band in September 1996 and was replaced by Hewitt.